aramejan/sweetlime/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Dmn Vulnerable Web Application.

 Load balancing ensures that the application will be highly functional, in addition to restricting high traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Load Balancer to give access to the user from a single node that can be secured and monitored and distributes network or application traffic across the servers
 Jumpbox is allow us to have a secure access and monitor the servers and single box.